-Kip owner stories: Vintage House Suffolk
+Kip owner stories: The Engine House Suffolk

 Sandy: I come from a family that’s always brazenly romantic about old places, and even as a kid we’d go wandering onto people’s properties and my mum would pin her nose against people’s windows whether or not it was inhabited!
 So I guess I have that in my blood, maybe to a slightly less embarrassing extent.